Zsaknadrag/interpretability/README.md

 This will result in pickled embedding matrix and word indexing files in the `data` directory.

+To preprocess [contextual sparse embeddings][5] run:

+	cd src
+	python ./preprocess/preprocess_contextual --embedding <path_to_contextual_gzipped_embedding>

+This will result in pickled embedding matrix and word indexing files in the `data` directory.

 ## Assign knowledge base concepts to sparse embedding dimensions
 Make sure knowledge base and sparse embedding are preprocessed.